MicrosoftDocs/common-data-model-and-service/common-data-model/faq.md

 ## More questions

-If you have more questions or comments on the CDM and related topics, we recommend that you use submit an issue at https://github.com/microsoft/cdm/issues.
+If you have more questions or comments on the CDM and related topics, we recommend that you [submit an issue in Git](https://github.com/microsoft/cdm/issues).